jamesreinders/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 is expected behavior.

 Note you can also connect outside of the firewall using ssh devcloud, but make sure your VPN is off.
-This will not work when at an Intel facility unless you connect to the outside network.
+This will not work when at inside a firewalled facility (like Intel employees may have active) unless you connect to the outside network.

 ## 5.0 Connecting to Servers Running FPGA Development Software